 About American Financial Group, Inc.

-American Financial Group is an insurance holding company, based in Cincinnati, Ohio with assets in excess of $30 billion.
-Through the operations of Great American Insurance Group, AFG is engaged primarily in property and casualty insurance, focusing on specialized commercial products for businesses, and in the sale of traditional fixed, indexed and variable annuities and a variety of supplemental insurance products.
+American Financial Group is an insurance holding company based in Cincinnati, Ohio with assets of approximately $35 billion.
+Through the operations of Great American Insurance Group, AFG is engaged primarily in property and casualty insurance, focusing on specialized commercial products for businesses, and in the sale of traditional fixed and indexed annuities and a variety of supplemental insurance products, such as Medicare Supplement.
 Great American Insurance Group's roots go back to 1872 with the founding of its flagship company, Great American Insurance Company.

 Forward Looking Statements